FDio/csit/docs/report/vpp_functional_tests/test_environment.rst

    by CSIT disk image build scripts.

-   The exact list of installed packages and their versions (including the Linux kernel package version) are included in `VIRL images lists`_.
+   The exact list of installed packages and their versions (including the Linux kernel package version) are included in `VIRL ubuntu images lists`_.

    A replica of this VM image can be built by running the :command:`build.sh` script in CSIT repository.

 #. **CentOS VIRL image**

-   The Centos7.3 image is ready to be used but no tests running on it now.
-   Corresponding Jenkins jobs are under preparation.
+   This image implies Centos 7.4-1711, current as of yyyy-mm-dd (that is, package versions are those that would have been installed by a :command:`yum update`, :command:`yum upgrade` on that day), produced by CSIT disk image build scripts.

-   The exact list of installed packages and their versions (including the Linux kernel package version) are included in `VIRL images lists`_.
+   The exact list of installed packages and their versions (including the Linux kernel package version) are included in `VIRL centos images lists`_.

    A replica of this VM image can be built by running the :command:`build.sh` script in CSIT repository.